 There are 450 fountains that watered the garden using a clever combination of water pressure and gravity at that time.
 It is really a wonder as at that time there was no electricity.
 Females are usually fond of natural so beauty so you must visit this place.

-Rising into the sky in Iqbal Park, the 60m high Minar-e-Pakistan was built in 1960, venerates the signing of the Pakistan Resolution on 23 March 1940 by the All India Muslim League, which fertile the way for the freedom of Muslims of sub-continent.
+Rising into the sky in Iqbal Park (now a Greater Iqbal Park), the 60m high Minar-e-Pakistan was built in 1960, venerates the signing of the Pakistan Resolution on 23 March 1940 by the All India Muslim League, which fertile the way for the freedom of Muslims of sub-continent.

 The height of Minar is about 70 meters above the ground.
 The base comprises four podiums, each of which is built with altered stones.
 First platform is built with Taxila stones and second with hammer-dressed stones.
 The designers used chiseled stones for the third platform and white marbles for the fourth platform.

 The above-mentioned places are all at walking distance from each other as well as they are must see places in Lahore.

 Hiran Minar – a tower in the love of a pet (Antelope)

 Located at one hour drive from Lahore city in Sheikhupura, Hiran Minar is a manifesto of Emperor’s love for animals.
 Mughal Emperor ‘Jahangir’ was a prodigious patron of art and painting.